bentomas/etmux/README.md

     cd /path/to/session/root && start && join

-`etmux` can play nicely with starting the `tmux` server using a different socket (try `etmux --help` for more details) and to allow this to work properly with your scripts, `etmux` gives your script an aliased `tmux` command so you don't have to deal with the socket stuff yourself.
-If you want to know the location of the socket for your session, `etmux` passes in a `$socket` variable for your convenience.
-If that doesn't make any sense to you, don't worry about it, and just trust that `etmux` is taking care of you.

 You may be thinking that all this looks complicated, and that the configuration files of Tmuxinator or Teamocil might be easier.
 And I mean nothing against either of those projects (they were the inspiration for this project after all),